 Jones’ other service to the military, which has taken him to Japan, Thailand, and the Philippines, has included supporting training and education disciplines, such as helping develop and deploy tactical and technical curricula.

-Jones has received numerous awards for his military service including the Purple Heart Medal, the Military Outstanding Volunteer Service Medal, the General John A. Lejeune Award for inspirational leadership, and Navy and Marine Corps Commendation Medal with combat distinguishing device.
+Jones has received numerous awards for his military service including the Purple Heart Medal, the Military Outstanding Volunteer Service Medal, the General John A. Lejeune Award for inspirational leadership, and Navy and Marine Corps Commendation Medal.